JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Information property list on macOS

-It's our priority to support essential platform-specific customization scenarios using a declarative DSL.
+While the DSL supports essential platform-specific customizations, there can still be cases beyond the provided capabilities.
-However, there are still can be cases beyond the provided DSL.
 If you need to specify `Info.plist` values that are not represented in the DSL, you can include a snippet of raw XML as a workaround.
 This XML will be appended to the application's `Info.plist`.

 ### Example: Deep linking {initial-collapse-state="collapsed" collapsible="true"}